 Figure Note: Density plots show the distribution of payoffs expressed in actual currency by experimental condition.
 Amounts exclude the show-up payment of $2,000 CLP.
-0%, 25%, 50%, 75% and 100% quantiles are shown (rounded).
+0%, 25%, 50%, 75%, and 100% quantiles are shown (rounded).

 During the second stage, parties decide whether to buy votes and make an offer to the voter.
-Experimental subjects acting the “party” role that want to buy votes enter a number of points, which ranged from zero to the maximum assigned budget in that round.17 The design allows for simultaneous offers (i.e., offers from both parties), one offer, or zero offers.
+Experimental subjects acting in the “party” role that want to buy votes enter a number of points, which ranged from zero to the maximum assigned budget in that round.17 The design allows for simultaneous offers (i.e., offers from both parties), one offer, or zero offers.
 In the third stage, voters evaluate offers (if any).
 If the party(s) decided that it (they) did not want to make an offer at that time, the voter is told that the party(s) did not make an offer.18

-Finally, the experiment was conducted in Chile by the Centre for Experimental Social Sciences (CESS) administered by the University of Santiago and Oxford University, Nuffield College between April 20 2021 and May 28 2021.
-The subject pool were males and females who were at least 18 years old and were recruited in the surroundings of the university district in downtown Santiago.
-The experiment was programmed in O-tree, the online version of Z-tree (Fischbacher 2007).
-At the beginning of each experimental session all participants were required to successfully complete two practice rounds.19 Those data were not used in the statistical analyses.
+Finally, the experiment was conducted in Chile by the Centre for Experimental Social Sciences (CESS) administered by the University of Santiago and Oxford University, Nuffield College, between April 20, 2021, and May 28, 2021.
+The subject pool consisted of males and females who were at least 18 years old and were recruited in the surroundings of the university district in downtown Santiago.
+The experiment was programmed in O-Tree, the online version of Z-Tree (Fischbacher 2007).
+At the beginning of each experimental session, all participants were required to successfully complete two practice rounds.19 Those data were not used in the statistical analyses.
 In addition, subjects received a show-up payment of $2,000 CLP (≈ €2.1).
-Following Harrison (2006) and others, our experimental design minimizes hypothetical bias and “cheap talk” by compensating subjects with real money according to the quality of their decisions (Morton and Williams 2010a; Dickson 2011).20 Figure 2 shows the density of payoffs expressed in actual currency, by role.
+Following Harrison (2006) and others, our experimental design minimizes hypothetical bias and “cheap talk” by compensating subjects with real money according to the quality of their decisions (Morton and Williams 2010a; Dickson 2011).20 Figure 2 shows the density of payoffs, expressed in actual currency, by role.
 A total of 102 subjects were recruited.
 Each subject played the game three times.
 The total sample size is 306.
-Table A1 shows summary statistics broken down by individual pre-treatment observables.
-These covariates were captured by a battery of socio-demographic questions delivered at the end of the study.21 For every new game, a whole new randomization process took place.22 Formally, we follow an in-between-subjects design, where different groups of individuals are randomly assigned to various experimental or control conditions (McDermott 2002; Tyszler and Schram 2016; Hwang 2021).
+Table A1 shows summary statistics broken down by individual, pretreatment observables.
+These covariates were captured by a battery of sociodemographic questions delivered at the end of the study.21 For every new game, a whole new randomization process took place.22 Formally, we follow an in-between-subjects design, where different groups of individuals are randomly assigned to various experimental or control conditions (McDermott 2002; Tyszler and Schram 2016; Hwang 2021).

-All transactions were performed exchanging experimental “points.”
+All transactions were performed by exchanging experimental “points.”
 Again, we endeavored to employ neutral terminology to maximize experimental control (Dickson 2011).
 Thus, throughout all three games, participants bought and sold votes (if any) and accumulated and lost wealth expressed purely in experimental points.
 Every experimental point was equivalent to $0.42 CLP (≈ €0.00045).
-Participants learned about the conversion when reading the initial instructions.
+Participants learned about the conversion rate when reading the initial instructions.
 Final payoffs were converted to actual currency at the end of the study.

 Finally, from an external validity standpoint, we believe that voters in real elections can estimate, with some degree of success, actual vote shares (for instance, by looking at electoral polls).
 Voters can also identify parties’ ideological positions.
-For example, Luna and Zechmeister (2005) identify a number of conditions that are associated with higher levels of elite-mass congruence in Latin America.23 Voters can also make inferences about a party’s endowment, and how those endowments can be redistributed in a clientelist fashion (Auyero 2000).
+For example, Luna and Zechmeister (2005) identify a number of conditions that are associated with higher levels of elite–mass congruence in Latin America.23 Voters can also make inferences about a party’s endowments and how those endowments could be redistributed in a clientelist fashion (Auyero 2000).
 In turn, the literature is consistent in that brokers also provide necessary information about available resources and how to gain access to them (V. Murillo, Oliveros, and Zarazaga 2021).

 V. Statistical Analyses: Vote Buying and Risk